 Microsoft’s Internet Protocol configuration utility has been incorporated into Windows since the release of Windows XP.
 Accessible through the command prompt, this utility allows you to display IP information, as well as release it, renew it, and other options.
 This utility replaced the previous winipcfg.exe file.

-Several programs especially PC Games with networking or online games might make use of this configuration executable.
-Information about your connection is collected and even modified for networking game mode to function.
-That is why you might see a cmd screen flashing when your game loads.
+Several programs, especially PC games with networking or online features, might make use of this configuration executable.
+Information about your connection is collected and sometimes even modified for the networking game mode to function properly.
+That is why you might see a CMD screen flashing when your game loads.

 Is IPCONFIG.exe pop-up a virus?
 If it is a normal file, why does it pop up so often?
 Here are some of the known reasons behind this annoying pop-up.

-- Incomplete windows update or missing windows components and files
+- An incomplete Windows update or missing Windows components and files may be the issue

-This is the most common reason why you get IPCONFIG.exe pop ups.
-Most of the people started getting this error after an update.
-While some updates might have completed, most of the users said that they shut down their computer before the download was completed.
+This is the most common reason why you get IPCONFIG.exe pop-ups.
+Many people started receiving this error after an update.
+While some updates might have completed successfully, the majority of users reported that they shut down their computers before the download was fully complete.

-In the event of an incomplete download, Windows will install only the files it already has.
-This means some components will be missing, and some of these may be associated with IPCONFIG.exe.
-When IPCONFIG runs, it is unable to complete its task, and keeps on retrying in order to flag the task as complete.
-This is why you see a black cmd screen with IPCONFIG.exe written at the top flashing every now and then.
+In the event of an incomplete download, Windows will only install the files that it already has.
+This means that some components will be missing, and some of these might be associated with IPCONFIG.exe.
+When IPCONFIG.exe runs and is unable to complete its task, it will keep retrying until it can flag the task as complete.
+This is why a black CMD screen, with the IPCONFIG.exe prompt flashing at the top, appears every now and then.

 - Corrupt or bad registry

-If your registry is corrupt or has been altered, then the IPCONFIG.exe might be a victim.
-EXE registry is a protocol that gives permission to executable files; dictate what they have permission to and how they access these components.
-So if IPCONFIG has been denied access to your network devices and configuration files, then it might be forced to keep on trying till it is successful.
-You might also get an error pop-up window with the IPCONFIG.exe title.
+If your registry is corrupt or has been altered, then IPCONFIG.exe might become a victim.
+The EXE registry is a protocol that grants permissions to executable files, dictating what they have permission to access and how they do so.
+So, if IPCONFIG has been denied access to your network devices and configuration files, it might be forced to keep trying until it is successful.
+You may also encounter an error pop-up window with the IPCONFIG.exe title.

 - Bad or outdated drivers